-Using imprints in porcelain or rubber of prehistoric Venus figures, I search for information in different directions.
-I set out to investigate how the representation of a woman may have affected the maker’s decisions about form and size, and distinctions between images of a god and those of a mortal.
+Using imprints in porcelain or rubber of prehistoric Venus figures, Bastienne Kramer searches for information in different directions.
+She sets out to investigate how the representation of a woman may have affected the maker’s decisions about form and size, and distinctions between images of a god and those of a mortal.
 Why do most famous Venus figures have no face, while their jewellery or hairstyles are modelled with great precision?
 Is an item of jewellery a hierarchical sign, a mark of respect, or a pre-sexist expression of a ‘pin-up’ model?
 Read more

-I constantly encounter different reproductions of the same figurines in which each one highlights a different aspect.
+Kramer constantly encounters different reproductions of the same figurines in which each one highlights a different aspect.
 Sometimes it is the skin, the size, the colour, and sometimes it is the mode of presentation: on a stick and a small pedestal in a museum, as a souvenir in the form of a key ring, or processed into a piece of jewellery.
 Who decides about the representation of the object?
 Who interprets the subject?
-What transformation takes place when I make moulds from the impressions and cast them in porcelain, apart from the fact that porcelain shrinks by a factor of 15% in the kiln?
+What transformation takes place when she makes moulds from the impressions and casts them in porcelain, apart from the fact that porcelain shrinks by a factor of 15% in the kiln?
 As a series, these figurines represent yet another re-use of a thing, in this case of a significant artefact.